jmokate/snake-game/README.md

 # Retro Snake Game

-#### Building this old school game has been a fun and challenging experience in building up my skills with vanilla Javascript.
-As an assignement from my mentorship program, this project trained me to flex a new muscle when it comes to working animation with the HTML Canvas in JS.
+##### Building this old school game has been a fun and challenging experience in building up my skills with vanilla Javascript ES6.
+As an assignement from my mentorship program, this project trained me to flex a new muscle when it comes to working animation with the HTML5 Canvas in JS.

-##### This project was built using:
+#### This project was built with:

-## HTML 5 & Javascript ES6.

 ![image of html5](images/html.png) ![image of js](images/javascript.png)